 You are required to submit one letter of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

 All applicants whose undergraduate education was not delivered in English must submit a TOEFL score, with essay.
 Minimum total scores required for consideration are 550 (paper) /213 (computer) /80 (Internet).
 These scores do not guarantee admission.
 For more information on the TOEFL, visit the TOEFL website.

 A personal interview with a Graduate Admission Representative is required and usually conducted via telephone.
 The interview will be scheduled as soon as all of your admission materials have been submitted and reviewed by the Admission Committee.
-The Graduate Admission Office will contact you to arrange a compatible format and schedule.
+The Office of Graduate Admissions will contact you to arrange a compatible format and schedule.

 At the graduate level, academic credit cannot be given for life experience or equivalency exams.
 On a case-by-case basis, you may transfer in graduate-level credits from another accredited institution.
 At the time of admission, up to six graduate-level credits may be transferred in.
 All transfer credit is accepted at the sole discretion of Champlain College.